PrimeTimeTran/next-blog/data/blog/data-structures-algorithms/hash-table.md

 ---
 draft: false
-title: 'Data Structures & Algorithms: Create a custom Hash Table.'
 date: '2022-08-20'
+title: 'Data Structures & Algorithms: How to create a Hash Table?'
+summary: 'How to implement a custom Hash Table, analogous to a dict, using simpler data types & a hash function.'
 tags: ['data-structures-algorithms', 'python']
-summary: 'How to implement a custom Hash Table which is analogous to a dict'
 ---

 ```python